-Be sure to turn off the power supply to the NC before starting to check the brushes and motor interior
+Be sure to turn off the power supply to the NC before starting to check the brushes and motor interior.

 For this, turning the circuit breaker on the power supply unit (DCP UNIT) for the servo control unit (CPCR-MR-K) off is not sufficient.
-To prevent electric shocks and shorting, be sure to shut off the supply of power to the NC
+To prevent electric shocks and shorting, be sure to shut off the supply of power to the NC.

-- (4) Carbon brushes - a Under normal operating conditions, brush wears by 2 to 4 mm per 1000 operating hours.
+(4) Carbon brushes

+a.
+Under normal operating conditions, brush wears by 2 to 4 mm per 1000 operating hours.
 If wear is excessive, check to see if oil has contaminated commutator surface, or if abnormal overcurrent flow through motor circuit.

-8 1 3 SERVOMOTOR AND DC SPINDLE MOTOR (Cont'd)
+8.1.4 SERVOMOTOR AND DC SPINDLE MOTOR (CONT'D)

-- b When brush length becomes shorter than those shown below, replace the brush with a new one - c If either of brush, or pigtail is broken, brush assembly must be replaced as a whole unit
+- b.
+When brush length becomes shorter than those shown below, replace the brush with a new one. - c.
+If either of brush, or pigtail is broken, brush assembly must be replaced as a whole unit.

-Minertia motor junior series 6 mm or below Spindle DC motor 17 mm or below Minertia motor J series 7 mm or below a Visually check surface roughness of the commutator through inspection window
+Minertia motor junior series: 6 mm or below Spindle DC motor: 17 mm or below

+Minertia motor J series: 7 mm or below

-NOTE When replacing the brush assembly, consult the company
+NOTE: When replacing the brush assembly, consult the company.